BORN TO TELL

 Discussion and analysis of storytelling: character development; theme; metaphor; symbolism; socio-political landscape; historical context; music and art.

 Weekly writing assignments challenge students to translate what they’ve seen and heard into a deeper personal experience.
 Each assignment teaches the student to expand their ideas into the broader social context.
 All assignments are crafted to help students develop, evolve, express and individuate their ideas.

-One-hour weekly group session via ZOOM.
+Two-hour weekly group session via ZOOM.
 Students discuss and analyze their writing assignments.
-Although I'll be present to oversee and guide this class, a different student will lead the discussion each week.

 Weekly questions to discuss with family and friends whether they are familiar with course material or not.